spcourse/monopoly/en/moving around/10 Moving around.md

     We simulated 10000 games
     It took an average of XXX throws before the player to collect all streets

-Tip: when you simulate a large number of games it is useful if the program reports what exactly is being executed at each moment in time.
+> When you simulate a large number of games it is useful if the program reports what exactly is being executed at each moment in time.
 On the other hand, it is counter-productive if you have to scroll through line upon line of output.
 A way to resolve that issue is by, for instance, only `print` each 500 games of Monopoly the relevant information of that game.
+You can also remove any prints of things that you have already tested extensively.

 ## And then: return the result

 Finally make sure the function `simulate_monopoly_games(total_games)` `return`s the average number of throws that were required to collect all streets.

-After manually checking the output, update `checkpy` and test Monopoly:
+After manually checking the output using your `print`s, **comment or remove your `print`s** and test Monopoly:

-    checkpy -u
     checkpy monopoly

 **You won't pass all tests, because the last test is for the next part of the assignment.**

+> Always make sure to remove code that you no longer use.
+This includes commented prints you are no longer going to use.